vforge/obsidian-scanline/README.md

 A terminal/TUI-inspired theme for [Obsidian](https://obsidian.md).

 Scanline is a personal theme — I built it for myself and use it daily as the primary theme across several of my vaults and projects.
 It's calm and clean, with a retro CRT/TUI aesthetic: monospace-forward typography, quiet borders, and a palette that follows your accent color.
-Published here in case it suits your screen too.
+I think it's readable, clean, and minimalistic — it doesn't do anything unneeded.
+I gladly publish it so more people have that option too.

 ![Scanline screenshot](screenshot.png)